Getting Started

 Installing the Command-Line Driver

 The Calyx driver wraps the various compiler frontends and backends to simplify running Calyx programs.
+Start at the root of the repository.

 Install Flit: